imixs/imixs-cloud/doc/SETUP.md

 The following section describes the setup procedure of *Imixs-Cloud* for small and medium organizations.
 This setup guide shows how to install a kubernetes cluster into a productive environment consisting of several Internet nodes.
 Detailed help can be found on the [official Kubernetes documentation](https://kubernetes.io/docs/home/).

+This Setup Guide is currenty based on Debian 11 and Kubernetes 1.25.4.

 If you just want to upgrade your existing *Imixs-Cloud* environment jump to the [upgrade section](#upgrade) below.
 In the [Maintenance section](#maintenance) you will find useful information how to maintain a running *Imixs-Cloud* cluster environment.

 ## The Cluster Nodes